WMFO/Rivendell-Spinitron-Update/README.md

 Before use, add your Spinitron credentials to credentials-dummy.h and rename it credentials.h.
 You may also need to change the symlink rlm.h to point to the correct location in your install.
-Compile with the included Makefile to produce rlm_spinitron.rlm.
+Compile using `make all` to produce rlm_spinitron.rlm.
-Optionally, install the file to another directory with the Makefile.
+Optionally, install the file to another directory with `make install`.
 Runtime configurtaion is done at RDAdmin->ManageHosts->select the host->Edit-> RDAirplay->EditNow&NextData and specify the path to the file.
 Restart RDAirplay.